 - Finally, suing a nursing home for negligence will only yield compensation in the event that you can prove that damages were actually suffered by the victim.

 Steps to Take If You Think You Have a Claim

-Lawsuits against nursing homes are hard to win; it’s not always obvious how an injury occurred, or who should be held liable for harm.
+Suing a nursing home for negligence is a hard case to win; it’s not always obvious how an injury occurred, or who should be held liable for harm.